getclump/clump/README.md

 Sources represent the remote systems' batched interfaces.
 Clump offers some methods to create sources using different strategies.

-  **Important**: The source instances must be singletons within a Clump execution.
-If there are multiple instances for the same source, the batching of requests doesn't work.

 The ```Clump.source``` method accepts a function that may return less elements than requested.
 The output can also be in a different order than the inputs, since the last parameter is a function that allows Clump to determine which is the input for each output.

 ```scala